jriekse5555/AzureComponents_IL5_CMK_PE/README.md

 - Azure Container Registry
 - AKS

-To deploy, Azure DevOps .yml pipelines and consolidated .bicep files are provided.
+To deploy, Azure DevOps Server/Services .yml pipelines and associated .bicep files containing all the security components are within this repo.
+If you don't have Azure DevOps available, you can leverage the Azure CLI commands within them directly.

 Copy of CARML modules made for simpicity around 7/1/2022 with slight refinements made for the following modules: